 Periskope account

 : To use the Periskope API, you need to have a Periskope account.
-If you don’t have one, you can sign up for a free trial here. - An
+If you don’t have one, you can sign up for a free trial here.

 HTTP POST /